Briiick/NLP-disaster-tweets/README.md

 ---

+#### Currect Submission Accuracy and Position on Leaderboard: 0.75452%, #1102

 ### Project structure:

 ```
 ├── README.md                     <- The top-level README for developers using this project.
 ├── data
 │   ├── raw                       <- The raw data
-│   ├── interim         <- Intermediate data that has been transformed.
-│   ├── processed       <- The final, canonical data sets for modeling.
+│   ├── submissions               <- The final data to be submitted
 │
 │
 ├── requirements.txt              <- Requirements for this project.
 │
 ├── utils.py                      <- Utility functions for project.
 ├── tweet-scraping.py             <- Tweet scraping for more data.
 │
 ├── notebooks                     <- Jupyter notebooks for this project.
+│   ├── nlp_disaster_tweets       <- The main Jupyter notebook
 │
 ├── data-dictionary.txt <- Data dictionaries, manuals, and all other explanatory materials.
 ```